lewagon/dotfiles/04-Front-End/01-HTML-CSS/07-Event-form/README.md

 ## Specs

 - Update the `form.html` and add your `<form>` in here.
 Remember, HTML is for semantic
-- Add some CSS rules in `main.css` to make your form look nicer
+- Add some CSS rules in `style.css` to make your form look nicer